Class of 2021

 • Jackson studied at Lomonosov Moscow State University, Macquarie University, and University of Canberra.

-• She ranks among the top WNBA players in played games and minutes, field goals and three-point shots, and turnover percentage.
+• She ranks among the top WNBA players in played games, minutes, field goals, three-point shots, and turnover percentage.

 Lauren Jackson Read More »